 In the video below you can see a really quick animation I put together featuring my TET Avatar and Alvin the owl.
 TET's lip sync is done using the Phonetic method with Alvin's created using the Linear method.
 (I have to say both methods are actually very easy to get the hang of once your character's mouth switch layer is set up).

-So far I'm two days and twenty three videos into learning Moho Pro 12 and I feel fairly confident that I could produce some relatively good animated shorts.
+So far I'm two days and twenty four videos into learning Moho Pro 12 and I feel fairly confident that I could produce some relatively good animated shorts.
 However there is so much more to learn.
 In the next post I'll continue to work my way through the second batch of tutorial videos.